-Immediately after the race, each controller submits his or her card with specific details of the infraction to the chief controller.
+Immediately after the race, each controller submits their card with specific details of the infraction to the chief controller.
 If the jury determines that verbal testimony is necessary, the controller must be available after the event.
 The controller must be able to explain clearly and unequivocally how the fault occurred.
 Controllers who have recorded faults must remain available to meet with the jury until the jury decisions are final and the jury releases the controller.

-- 2.4.10 Chief of Start/Finish.
-The duties of the chief of start/finish are: - 2.4.10.1 To appoint the starter and finish judges with the approval of the race committee; - 2.4.10.2 To assure that the start and finish area is well prepared and secured from spectators; - 2.4.10.3 To assure that the starter, ski marker, finish judge, finish checker and appropriate assistants are in place; - 2.4.10.4 To assure that there is proper control and conduct of the coaches and racers within the start and finish area; - 2.4.10.5 To assure that the rules for the start and finish are applied properly; - 2.4.10.6 To assure that no racer in the relay start skates in the prohibited zone.
+- 2.3.10 Chief of Start/Finish.
+The duties of the chief of start/finish are: - 2.3.10.1 To appoint the starter and finish judges with the approval of the race committee; - 2.3.10.2 To assure that the start and finish area is well prepared and secured from spectators; - 2.3.10.3 To assure that the starter, finish judge, finish checker and appropriate assistants are in place; - 2.3.10.4 To assure that there is proper control and conduct of the coaches and racers within the start and finish area; - 2.3.10.5 To assure that the rules for the start and finish are applied properly; - 2.3.10.6 To assure that no racer in the relay start skates in the prohibited zone.
 Any infraction must be reported to the assistant technical delegate, giving color and number;